okellodaniel/bike_hiring_classification/readme.md

 ### Locally
 1. Ensure all dependencies are installed.
 2. Run the application: `python app.py`
-3. Access the web service at `http://localhost:9696` to get predictions.
+3. Access the web service at `http://localhost:5000` to get predictions.
+4. Access the web dashboard at `http://localhost:5000/dashboard` to visualize the data.

 ### Using Docker
 1. Build the Docker image: `docker build -t bike-sharing-prediction .`
-2. Run the Docker container: `docker run -p 9696:9696 bike-sharing-prediction`
+2. Run the Docker container: `docker run -p 5000:5000 bike-sharing-prediction`
-3. Access the web service at `http://localhost:9696`.
+3. Access the web service at `http://localhost:5000`.

 ### Testing the Deployed Version
 1. Access the deployed version at `https://bike-share-regression.fly.dev/` to get predictions.